jyothisgm/DS2025/2_map_reduce/report.md

 - Explain who did what for this assignment.

 Jo did the RMI implementation and the map phase in a distributed manner with queues and the coordinator hearbeats as well as node failute logic.
-Thanos did the logs, implemented the combiner logic with hashmaps, as well as the reduce phase.
+Thanos did the logs, implemented the combiner logic with hashmaps, as well as the reduce phase and infiniband.
 Both of us worked on the plots.

 - Explain the design and implementation decisions you made to parallelize the code.